maia-sdr/maia-sdr-web/content/installation/ssl-certificates.md

 access to the Pluto can retrieve the HTTPS server private key and certificate.
 Often the Pluto is only exposed to a local network, so the attack surface is low.
-The HTTPS certificate only has SANs for IP addresses of the form `192.168.*.1`.
+The HTTPS certificate only has SANs for IP addresses of the form `192.168.*.1`, plus the IP address obtained with `fw_printenv ipaddr`, which is also supposed to be an RFC 1918 private IP address.
 This means that if an attacker has this certificate and private key, it is only possible for the attacker to set up a man-in-the-middle or fake server using one of these IP addresses.
-Note that the user needs to access the malicious site using `https://192.168.*.1/` rather than a DNS name, or the SAN will not match.
+Note that the user needs to access the malicious site using the IP address (for instance `https://192.168.*.1/`) rather than a DNS name, or the SAN will not match.
 Therefore, the possibilities for a feasible attack are rather limited.
 Nevertheless, if this possibility is a concern, the HTTPS private key can be kept safe from attackers, by not allowing them to access the Pluto over